Feastio

 We arrived at 11:30 a.m. on a Thursday, as La Petite Grocery was seating its first guests.
 The hostess led us to the perfect table for two next to a front window.

-The restaurant's interior, rich in reds and yellows, feels refined, yet La Petite Grocery is more of a neighborhood restaurant by its own account.
+The restaurant's interior, rich in reds and yellows, feels refined; yet, La Petite Grocery describes itself as a neighborhood restaurant.

 Blue crab beignets at La Petite Grocery